Mechanical Engineering (BEng) (Level 7)

 Are there any events I should attend to learn more about Mechanical Engineering?

-CIT Bishopstown Campus hosts the Cork Mechanical, Manufacturing & Biomedical Engineering Annual Exhibition which will take place at the CIT Bishopstown Campus on Thursday, 26th April 2018.
+CIT hosts the Cork Mechanical, Manufacturing & Biomedical Engineering Annual Exhibition which usually takes place at the CIT Bishopstown Campus in April.
+Because of COVID-19, whether this exhibition takes place or not will be dictated by public health considerations.
+Therefore, please visit http://covid19.cit.ie for updates.

 Please click here for information about International and National Student Engineering and Innovation Awards achieved by our students over the years.